VOLUSIA COUNTY REPUBLICAN PARTY

 meets on the second Tuesday of each month at 7 pm.

-We meet during odd-numbered months at the LPGA Holiday Inn, Daytona Beach.
+We meet during even-numbered months at LPGA Intl.

-We meet during even-numbered months at the Sanborn Center in DeLand.
+We meet during odd-numbered months at the Sanborn Center

 - Northern Whigs united in their opposition to the Kansas-Nebraska Act, but leaderless following the deaths of Henry Clay and Daniel Webster, both in 1852